MicrochipTech/AzureDemo_AnyCloud/README.md

     execute reboot(5)

-When the `WBZ451_Curiosity;1` device twin model interface (DTMI) was defined, part of that definition included a response packet for the command.
-The device twin structure can be viewed in IoT Central, by selecting "Device Templates" using the left-hand side navigatin pane, then the name and version of the device template being used.
+When the `WBZ451_Curiosity;1` device twin model interface (DTMI) was originally defined, part of that definition included a response packet for the command.
+The device twin structure can be viewed in IoT Central, by selecting "Device Templates" using the left-hand side navigation pane, then the name and version of the device template being used.

 <img src="./media/IOTC_Navigate_Device_Template.png" alt="The IOTC reboot command" width = 800/>